 The Rancilio Silvia is one of the notable advanced entry-level machines that demonstrate the adage "weight makes the difference."
 To put it another way, the more brass the better, since that's key to temperature stability.
 The boiler and grouphead are bolted together, so good heat transfer is assured.
 Compared to an E61-style machine, however, Silvia reveals her weakness: A nine-pound brass grouphead like an E61's combined with its +liter boiler won't deviate more than a degree or two from the target temperature with the influx of a few ounces of water.
 Silvia's two pound grouphead and 12 ounce boiler can't make that same promise.
 In addition, Rancilio uses a thermostat with a wide range between "too cold" and "hot enough" to keep the heating element from constantly cycling (this range between the thermostat's on/off cycle is known as the deadband).
 A large deadband increases the likelihood of the brew water temperature being off the mark when you start an extraction.

 The practical consequence of the thermostat swing is that obtaining spot-on brew temperature requires timing the start of the extraction to a specific point in the boiler's heating cycle; this technique is known as "temperature surfing".
 This sort of pickiness won't be an issue if you're exclusively making milk-based drinks, since milk in espresso, like rich sauces on steak, hides many sins.
-But for espresso au naturel, it makes a significant difference (to read about my own experiments on the subject, see the thread Some extraordinary results by reverse temperature surfing).
+But for espresso au naturel, it makes a significant difference.
 Put together this technique, a good grinder, practiced dose-distribution-tamp, and you're on the path to espresso nirvana.